projectcalico/calico/networking/get-started-ip-addresses.md

 - node selectors
 - an annotation on the pod’s namespace, or
-- an annotation on the pod’s namespace
+- an annotation on the pod

 Calico also supports the **host-local** IPAM plugin.
 However, when using the host-local IPAM plugin some Calico features are not available.